Equipment & Preparation Guide

 • Long track (136" minimum, 146" or longer preferred)

-• Recent service with documentation
+• Recent service

 • Good track condition (1" lugs minimum)